yusuf968/cs210-project/README.md

 Daily Inconsistencies: My step count is not uniform; there are distinct periods of high/low activity.

-Faster Walking = Higher Calorie Burn: Speed is a key factor in overall energy expenditure.
+Faster Walking: Higher Calorie Burn: Speed is a key factor in overall energy expenditure.

 Longer Strides: They seem more efficient, yielding more calories burned per step.